balena-io-hardware/autokit-relay/README.md

 - C14 power input to connect to mains
 - C13 output to connect to plug adapter for country/region its being used in
-- USB A to connect to the host that will control the relay
+- USB B to connect to the host that will control the relay

 ### Software